All Products

 Step 5: Configure routes in the transit router

-After the VPC traffic enters the Enterprise Edition transit router, customize connectivity by creating route tables and adding route entries.
-This directs traffic from VPC2 and VPC3 into VPC1 and routes the filtered traffic from VPC1 to the destination.
+After traffic from the VPCs enters the Enterprise Edition transit router, you can customize connectivity by creating route tables and adding route entries.
+This guides traffic from VPC2 and VPC3 to VPC1 and then forwards the filtered traffic from VPC1 to its destination.

 1. Log on to the CEN console.